benjamincrozat/legacy-blog/posts/20-best-web-hosting-php-developers.md

 - SSD-based hosting
 - 14+ global server locations
 - PHP 8.x and MySQL 8.x
-- Deploy PHP apps instead of managing servers with their App Platform
 - Advanced users can still manage their own VPS
+- Deploy Laravel or any kind of PHP apps instead of managing servers with their App Platform

 [**Get started with $200 of credit**](https://benjamincrozat.com/recommends/digitalocean)